OTRF/OSSEM/data_dictionaries/windows/etw-providers/Microsoft-Windows-Security-Auditing/events/event-5632_v1.md

 # Event ID 5632: A request was made to authenticate to a wireless network

 ## Description
-Event ID 5632: A request was made to authenticate to a wireless network
+This event generates when 802.1x authentication attempt was made for wireless network.

 ## Data Dictionary
 |Standard Name|Field Name|Type|Description|Sample Value|